Dev-ManishTomar/decky-wake-tv/README.md

 When enabled in the plugin settings, the plugin continuously monitors connected gamepads:

-1. Polls `/dev/input/event*` every 3 seconds for gamepad-capable devices
+1. Polls `/dev/input/event*` every 2 seconds for gamepad-capable devices
 2. Classifies each device as built-in or external by resolving its sysfs path to a USB bus port
 3. When an external gamepad is detected, the built-in controller's virtual gamepad is removed via InputPlumber's D-Bus API (`SetTargetDevices` empty on the built-in CompositeDevice)
-4. InputPlumber's `ManageAllDevices` is enabled so the external controller is absorbed and emulated as Xbox Elite (`xbox-elite` target type), providing back paddle and full button support
+4. If an InputPlumber device config exists for the external controller (section 2 of System Setup), it is emulated as Xbox Elite.
+The plugin corrects the target if steamos-manager overrides it.
-5. When all external gamepads are disconnected, the built-in controller is restored and `ManageAllDevices` is reverted
+5. When all external gamepads are disconnected, the built-in controller is restored
 6. On plugin startup/shutdown, the built-in controller is always re-enabled as a safety net

-Requires the polkit rule (section 2 of System Setup).
+Requires the polkit rule from section 1.
 Works with USB dongles, wired controllers, and Bluetooth gamepads.

 ### On Gamepad Guide Button Press (While Awake)